rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 - it is easy to introduce too many additional improvements as part of the rewrite.
 - any new features requested during rewriting must be added to both software, which increases risks and complexity the longer the project runs.

-In general, try to rewrite a large piece of code in smaller chunks and refactor incrementally while preserving system behaviour.
+In general, try to rewrite a large piece of code in smaller chunks and refactor incrementally while preserving system behavior.
 This also provides flexibility to make changes during the rewrite.

 If this approach is not feasible as traffic cannot be sliced between new and old versions running simultaneously, then perform the rewrite in different targeted phases.
 For example, first migrate the language of the code base as phase 1, then fix problems in phase 2.